chengongpp/ran-go/README.md

 ## Protocols

-By default, MTFAPT use MTSTP as protocol for control plane, and direct L4 routing for data plane.
+By default, ran use ranTP as protocol for control plane, and direct L4 routing for data plane.

 Alternatively you can use http to wrap up both